In this post

 As for the metrics themselves, I've found myself using them a lot more these last few days than I have in the past, and they've been especially useful in planning the intensity of my training or shaping the weekly schedule that my coach sends me.

-Because despite doing a guided training, when I have a "strong 50 minutes run" I am the one who has the last word on the intensity at which I will do it.
-And from the data that the watch is storing I can decide with a good perspective if that run I will do it in Z4 as initially planned or better under Z2-Z3 to recover from past trainings.
+Because in spite of doing a guided training, when I have a "50 minutes hard run" I am the one who has the last word about the intensity at which I am going to do it.
+And based on the data that the watch is storing I can decide with a good perspective if I'm going to do that run at Z4 as initially planned or better go down to Z2-Z3 to recover from past workouts.

 Optical heart rate sensor